-Traditional grammar posits a category of pronoun to denote a class of words which are said to 'stand in place' (the meaning of the prefix pro) or 'refer back to' noun expressions (Radford, 2004).
+Pronoun is a class of words which are said to 'stand in place' (the meaning of the prefix pro) or 'refer back to' noun expressions (Radford, 2004).
 The second person pronoun YOU and possessive pronoun YOUR are used generically, referring to the warning readers or product consumers in general.
 Indefinitely, YOU and YOUR pronouns signal a direct and personal address to the consumers.
-According to Kaur et.al (2013), this dealing of people on an individual or particularized basis is referred to as 'synthetic personalization' (Fairclough, 1989; Kaur et.al, 2013), a method of addressing mass audience (consumers) as though they were individuals through inclusive language usage.